tecnocen-com/vuejs-appstructure/README.md

 (Por definir)

 ## Versioning
-For further information, read more about this on [arquitecture standards] of tecnocen, on section [versioning].
+For further information, read more about this on [integration plan] of tecnocen, on section [versioning].

 ## Authors
 * **Marcos Jesús Chávez V** - *Tecnocen.com* - [onca-vega]